Teradata/python-driver/README.md

 * The UTF8 session character set is always used.
 The `charset` connection parameter is not supported.
 * The following complex data types are not supported yet: `XML`, `JSON`, `DATASET STORAGE FORMAT AVRO`, and `DATASET STORAGE FORMAT CSV`.
-* COP Discovery is not supported yet.
-You must specify the hostname or IP address of a specific Teradata Database node to connect to.
 * No support yet for data encryption that is governed by central administration.
 To enable data encryption, you must specify a `true` value for the `encryptdata` connection parameter.
 * Laddered Concurrent Connect is not supported yet.
 * No support yet for Recoverable Network Protocol and Redrive.
-* Auto-commit for ANSI transaction mode is not offered yet.
-You must explicitly execute a `commit` command when using ANSI transaction mode.
 * FastLoad is not available yet.
 * FastExport is not available yet.
 * Monitor partition support is not available yet.